mmann1123/YM_Conference_Thailand/python_basics.md

 3. [Mastering For Loops](#loops)
 4. [Introduction to Python Modules](#modules)

-Here’s a revised version to avoid plagiarism:
-Here’s a revised version to avoid plagiarism:

 ## 1) Accessing the Python Console in QGIS <a name="console"></a>

 To begin using Python within QGIS, follow these steps to access the Python console: